threatrack/ghidra-fidb-repo/README.md

 **Feel free to report any issues and suggest libraries (including non Linux ones) for inclusion in this repository.**

+## Usage / Installation

+There are currently several ways to use these:

+- You can import individual Function ID Databases via `Tools -> FunctionID -> Attach existing FidDB...`.
+- You can copy the packed FunctionID Database file (`*.fidb`) to `~/git/ghidra.bin/Ghidra/Features/FunctionID/src/main/fidb` (assuming your ghidra source repository is in `~/git/ghidra`).
+Now when building Ghidra from source it will pull in the files into your `git/ghidra/build/dist/ghidra_9.2_DEV_20200530_linux64.zip` file.
+- Download the [pre-unpacked fidbf files](https://github.com/threatrack/ghidra-fidb-repo/releases/download/20200530/ghidra-fidb-repo_20200530.zip) and copy them to `$GHIDRA_HOME/Ghidra/Features/FunctionID/data/`.
+(Same as above, but without having to build Ghidra yourself.)

+- *Buggy(?) way*: According to [ghidra-data/FID.md](https://github.com/NationalSecurityAgency/ghidra-data/blob/master/FunctionID/FID.md) it should be possible to copy the packed, i.e., `*.fidb` files, to ` , see [this issue](https://github.com/NationalSecurityAgency/ghidra/issues/1007#issuecomment-636321122)

 ## Libraries

 ### Sources